pearfalse/roxtract/README.md

 # Roxtract

 A library for analysing and extracting data from a RISC OS ROM image.
 It also includes a basic command-line app for dumping info about the module chain.

 The library is in very early stages, but can correctly identify every Acorn-era published ROM image of RISC OS (and Arthur 1.20; it can identify the module chain in Arthur 0.30).

 ## As a Rust library

 Roxtract is ready to use as a library.
-There are no feature flags to configure.
+There is only one feature flag, `crc`, which is on by default.
+Removing this will prevent eager CRC32 calculations on ROM load, but will also prevent matching a loded ROM against known RISC OS versions.

 ## As a standalone app